bitrise-io/devcenter/_articles/en/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 - android
 - code-signing
 - files
-summary: You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in Visual Studio.
+description: You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in Visual Studio.
 redirect_from: []
 menu: